 Borderless account is their newest service introduced this month, which allows you to open a bank account quickly online in order to have money deposited on it.
 This makes it great to be used by expats, freelancers, business owners and whoever has the need for international transactions.
 Continue reading

 Choosing between any two competing service providers can be a very daunting task.
-This is what hits you when you want to choose between HiFX and Transferwise.
-Transferwise is a British start-up money service company established by the founders of Skype and PayPal in 2011.
+This is what hits you when you want to choose between HiFX and Wise.
+Wise, originally TransferWise, is a British start-up money service company established by the founders of Skype and PayPal in 2011.
 They started an easy and new initiative to convey money between people instead of countries.

 HiFX was founded in 1998.
 It has its head office in UK Windsor, Berkshire.
 It was formed solely to solve the question why it cost so much to send money overseas and seek to provide a cheaper means to do so by offering better exchange rates.
 HiFX is privately owned.
 It was acquired in 2014 by NASDAQ listed Euronet Worldwide, Inc. Continue reading